remotion-dev/remotion/packages/docs/docs/lambda-changelog.md

 ## Unreleased

 - Deleted `save-browser-logs` function in favour of the new CloudWatch solution.
 Pass `--log=verbose` instead and see CloudWatch for more detailed logs.
+- Retry if the AWS rate limit is exceeded for `npx remotion lambda permissions validate` command and for `validatePermissions()` function.
+- Improve Setup guide

 ## November 28th, 2021